xBFreEnergy/xBFreEnergy.github.io/docs/mmpbsa/howworks.md

 ---
 template: main.html
-title: How gmx_MMPBSA works
+title: How xBFreE (MMPBSA) works
 ---

-# How **xBFreE** works
+# How **xBFreE** (MMPBSA) works

 xBFreE implements all the features in gmx_MMPBSA with support for GROMACS, AMBER, NAMD, and CHARMM.
 For now, this includes only MMPBSA and its derivatives as methods for calculating binding free energy.
-We intend to implement several more methods, such as Linear Interaction Energy (LIE), Free Energy Perturbation (FEP), Thermodynamics Integration (TI), etc.

-## gmx_MMPBSA general workflow
+## General workflow for MMPBSA calculations

-**xBFreE** functioning can be divided into 2 parts as shown in figure 1.
+MMPBSA calculations can be divided into 2 parts as shown in figure 1.
 In the first part, `Preparation`, the topologies and trajectories are generated, among other elements depending on the calculations and MD program, such as the mutants for the alanine/glycine scanning or the list of interacting residues during decomposition analysis.
 In the second part, `Calculation`, the binding free energies and/or entropies are estimated using the selected models.

-!!! info "For gmx_MMPBSA users"
+!!! gmx-mmpbsa "For gmx_MMPBSA users"
-    Nota que el análisis de los resultados ahora está fuera del workflow de **xBFreE**.
-Ello se debe a que hemos separado la herramienta de análisis **xBFreE-Analyzer** (antiguamente gmx_MMPBSA_ana) como un módulo independiente.
-Consulta la documentación de [**xBFreE-Analyzer**]() para más información.
+    Note that the analysis of the results is now outside the **xBFreE** workflow.
+This is because we have separated the **xBFreE-Analyzer** (formerly gmx_MMPBSA_ana) analysis tool as a independent module.
+See the [**xBFreE-Analyzer**]() documentation for more information.

 ```mermaid